Chris Valasek

 Valasek has publicly demonstrated many security vulnerabilities, with particular focus on Microsoft Windows heap exploitation.

-His 2009 presentation "Practical Windows XP/2003 Heap Exploitation" at BlackHat presented a novel approach to gaining elevated access in a Windows environment.
+His 2009 presentation "Practical Windows XP/2003 Heap Exploitation" at Black Hat presented a novel approach to gaining elevated access in a Windows environment.

 Later research, such as his 2010 paper "Understanding the Low Fragmentation Heap: From Allocation to Exploitation" demonstrated ways to circumvent vendor mitigations to the approaches outlined in his prior work.

+Automotive Security

 In 2013, he and Charlie Miller demonstrating a number of attack vectors against ECUs in automotive control networks.
 Together with Miller, they have produced a survey of remote attack surfaces in then-current model year automobiles, an important first step in establishing the state of the art of automotive security and safety research.

+Summercon

+Chris has been involved with the conference as part of the Summercon planning committee since 2003.
+He is currently listed as Chairman Emeritus on the Summercon Organizer page.